 Why Try Minimalist Parenting?

 Over-parenting is not only exhausting for you, it stifles your child’s creativity.
 New studies are showing how the tiger parenting phenomenon could even lead to some long-term mental health issues.
+“Children raised by authoritarian parents are showing maladaptive outcomes, such as depression, anxiety and poor social skills,” said Qing Zhou, an assistant professor of psychology at UC Berkeley who heads the campus’s Culture and Family Laboratory.

 Studies show 75% of parents are too busy to read to their children at night, shares Joshua Becker, author of The More of Less: Finding the Life You Want Under Everything You Own.
 There is a rising number of children being placed in day cares and after-school activities.
 Americans are having a hard time finding opportunity for vacations these days.
 33% of Americans are living with extreme stress daily.
 And nearly 50% of Americans say they regularly lie awake at night because of stress.
 This is a problem.
 We have become too busy.